Introduction

 Documents you should collect before you set a registration date

-In the flat resale process in Kolkata, the fastest deals are the ones where the document file is “ready-to-open” in one folder.
-Aim to collect these early so you don’t get stuck waiting after your price is already fixed.
+In the flat resale process in Kolkata, the fastest deals are the ones where the document file is ready in one place.
+Collect these early so you don’t get stuck waiting after the price is already fixed.

 Seller-side documents (common list)